Sage DeRosier, MA, LMFT

 Groups I Work With

-Couples, poly-identified, kink-identified, transgender-identified youth and their families, queer-identified, foster youth and their families, blended families, non-traditional families.
+Couples, poly-identified, kink-identified, gender fluid and transgender-identified youth and their families, queer-identified, foster youth and their families, blended families, non-traditional families.

 By using this site, you signify your assent and agreement to the Terms of Service.